subsquid/eth-archive/README.md

 All binaries should be restart-able from where they left of if the process crashes.

 Only needed configuration change would be `db` section of the config files.
 Which configures the postgres connection.
 Also maybe path parameters like `logs_path` of gateway and `block.path` of parquet writer.

+Cli arguments can be passed like `cargo run --release --bin eth-archive-<ingester/parquet-writer-gateway> -- --reset-data --cfg-path=/some/path`